 Butorphanol Adverse Effects

-It's important to be informed of any possible side effects when contemplating taking a drug.
-For instance, while butorphanol provides efficient relief for those experiencing moderate to severe pain, it's crucial for these individuals to be aware of any possible side effects from this drug that can also affect them.
+It's important to be informed of any possible side effects when considering a new medication.
+For instance, while butorphanol can offer relief for individuals experiencing severe pain or sometimes anxiety, anyone considering the medication must be aware of any possible side effects.

 - Skin irritation